 The principles of the Treaty are referred to in several Acts of Parliament.
-It is an important part of how New Zealanders work and the New Zealand education system.
+It is an important part of the New Zealand education system and how New Zealanders work.

-Applying the Treaty affects life in New Zealand in many ways.
+Applying the Treaty influences life in New Zealand in many ways.

 Māori representation in Parliament is guaranteed with reserved seats - currently there are seven.
 Many Māori are also Members of Parliament via ‘general’ electorates.

 There is a Waitangi Tribunal that researches and makes legal decisions on cases where Māori land and other resources were taken illegally or unfairly in the past.
 Quite often this results in large settlements for iwi, including cash and land.

 Many iwi are putting these settlements to good use building major commercial enterprises - often becoming important employers in the process.

 Some Waitangi Tribunal settlements do not only benefit Māori.
 For example, a lot of work has been done to restore Auckland’s western harbour from waste and sewage despoliation after Māori living in the area lodged what is known as the Manukau claim.

 Another example of the Treaty in action is fisheries.
 Māori now have significant control of, and rights to, this important natural resource.

-Māori language, Te Reo, is now an official language alongside English and New Zealand Sign Language.
+The Māori language - Te Reo - is now an official language alongside English and New Zealand Sign Language.
 Increasingly, the names of places and organisations (particularly government departments) are written in both English and Māori.
 You will hear Te Reo all around you, including on television and radio and in the workplace.

-To further help protect and preserve the language and culture, radio frequencies are reserved for Māori.
+To further help protect and preserve the language and culture, some radio frequencies are reserved for Māori.
 The Māori funding agency Te Mangai Paho has also established a Māori television channel.